Leaders Liverpool crush Arsenal - TSN.ca

 The Canadian Press

-LIVERPOOL, England — Roberto Firmino scored a hat trick, including one goal with his trademark no-look finish, as Liverpool rallied to a 5-1 win over Arsenal and opened up a nine-point lead in the Premier League on Saturday.
+LIVERPOOL, England — Roberto Firmino scored his first Premier League hat trick as Liverpool rallied to a 5-1 win over Arsenal to open a nine-point lead at the top of the standings on Saturday.

 Liverpool bounced back in emphatic style to going behind in the 11th minute in another statement of intent as the team marches toward a first league title since 1990, and its 19th overall.

-Firmino equalized with a close-range finish three minutes later, put Liverpool 2-1 ahead with a brilliant solo goal, and capped the victory with a penalty in the 65th.
+Firmino equalized with a trademark no-look finish from close range three minutes later, put Liverpool 2-1 ahead with a brilliant solo goal, and capped the victory with a spot kick in the 65th after regular penalty taker Mohamed Salah handed over duties to the Brazil striker.

-Liverpool started the 20th round of the league with a six-point lead over second-placed Tottenham and that has been extended, with Spurs unexpectedly losing 3-1 at home to Wolverhampton Wanderers earlier Saturday.
+Liverpool started the 20th round of the league with a six-point lead over second-placed Tottenham and that has been extended, with Spurs having unexpectedly lost 3-1 at home to Wolverhampton Wanderers earlier.

+"I'm not the smartest person in the world," Liverpool manager Juergen Klopp said, "but I'm not an idiot.
+It's not important how far you are ahead in December."

-Manchester City will climb back into second place by beating Southampton on Sunday but the gap to Liverpool would still be seven points ahead of their meeting on Jan.
-3.
+Manchester City will climb back into second place if it beats Southampton on Sunday, but the gap to the leader would still be seven points ahead of their meeting at the Etihad Stadium on Thursday.

+"It is a huge one," Liverpool defender Andrew Robertson said.
+"Everyone in the squad has been looking at it.
+But in December we've knocked the games off one by one and we've now got a healthy lead."

-Liverpool is blowing away teams at the moment, with this ninth straight win coming three days after a 4-0 victory over Newcastle.
+Liverpool is blowing away teams, with this ninth straight win coming three days after a 4-0 victory over Newcastle.

 It didn't start off so well, though.
 Liverpool fell behind in the league at Anfield for the first time since Dec.
 30 last year when Alex Iwobi crossed for Ainsley Maitland-Niles to slot home at the far post.
 That was only the eighth goal Liverpool has conceded in the league this season.